Ratchet7x5/FluxVelocity/README.md

 Rule 0

-The project is written in C++ and will continue to be written in it until further notice.
+The project is written in C# and will continue to be written in it until further notice.
-It should be noted that the project is allowed to use extra scripting languages like
-Unreal Engine blueprints or lua for small and experimental purposes, however the final
-product should endeavour to convert most of the code base into C++.

 # Section 1 | Coding Style
 Rule 1.1

 This project will follow Unreal Engine's own Coding Standard to keep consistent between
 API's and Engine features.
-For a detailed run down on the Coding Standard see the [official documentation](https://docs.unrealengine.com/en-US/Programming/Development/CodingStandard/index.html)
-It should be noted that the rules on Class Organization and Copyright Notice should be
+For a detailed run down on the Coding Standard see the [official documentation](https://docs.unity3d.com/) It should be noted that the rules on Class Organization and Copyright Notice should be
 ignored as this project will be using it's own rules